zonblade/m2m-nestjs-graphql/README.md

 3. you can taste live demo on m2m.retas.org/graphql

-4. you can download the apps on [here]() (im using [expo.dev](https://expo.dev/) for Mini MVP purposes, which accelerate the development time)
+4. you can download the apps on [here]() react-native unsafe Typescript for Mini MVP purposes, which accelerate the development time)

 5. or you can build yourself from source code on reactnative-m2m repository and host your own backend.

 ## File uploader

 POST : {domain}/items/image-upload

-multipart/form-data
+TYPE FIELD : multipart/form-data

-Field : "file"
+FIELD : "file"